Using client/server encryption

 On Windows and OpenVMS, the certificate file cannot include a passphrase.
 On UNIX, a passphrase is permitted.

 See Requesting a certificate from a certificate authority for instructions on creating a certificate request file and sending it to a public certificate authority (CA).
 The CA will then send back a certificate file.
 You may decide that you do not need a public certificate since xfServer is a proprietary format used on a local server, in which case the generation of a local CA with self-signed certificates may suffice.
 See Creating a local certificate authority for steps on how to create the file.

 |4.||Install and configure OpenSSL on the client machines.|

 |5.||Start rsynd with the -encrypt option (/ENCRYPT on OpenVMS).
 Specify a non-default certificate filename and security compliance level if desired.
 See rsynd program for detailed syntax and examples.|

-Or, on Windows, start rsynd from the Synergy Configuration Program and select the Enable encryption option, and then specify the cipher level, certificate file, and security compliance level.
+Or, on Windows, start rsynd from the Synergy Configuration Program and select the Enable encryption option, and then specify the certificate file and security compliance level.
 See Modifying the SynSrv xfServer service.

 On UNIX and OpenVMS, if you are running xfServer in non-secure mode (-n or /NOSECURE) with encryption enabled, you must specify a default user account (-u or /DEFAULT_USER).